igaodeveloper/test-inmate/replit.md

 ## Overview

-CardEx is a modern, full-stack web application for trading collectible cards.
-Built with a React 18 frontend and Express.js backend, it provides a comprehensive platform for card enthusiasts to manage their collections and engage in secure trading.
+CardEx is a modern, senior-level React 18 + TypeScript single-page application for trading collectible cards.
+Built following enterprise architecture patterns, it provides a comprehensive marketplace for card enthusiasts to discover, collect, and trade cards with a premium user experience.
+The application consumes the external API at `https://cards-marketplace-api-2fjj.onrender.com` without requiring a backend implementation.

 ## User Preferences